ardanlabs/gotraining/topics/go/README.md

 _Package Oriented Design allows a developer to identify where a package belongs inside a Go project and the design guidelines the package must respect.
 It defines what a Go project is and how a Go project is structured.
 Finally, it improves communication between team members and promotes clean package design and project architecture that is discussable._

+**History:**

+In an interview given to Brian Kernighan by Mihai Budiu in the year 2000, Brian was asked the following question:
+_“Can you tell us about the worse features of C, from your point of view”?_

+This was Brian’s response:
+_“I think that the real problem with C is that it doesn’t give you enough mechanisms for structuring really big programs, for creating ``firewalls” within programs so you can keep the various pieces apart.
+It’s not that you can’t do all of these things, that you can’t simulate object-oriented programming or other methodology you want in C. You can simulate it, but the compiler, the language itself isn’t giving you any help.”_

 **Language Mechanics:**

 * Packaging directly conflicts with how we have been taught to organize source code in other languages.